 🏠 The room you need: Count two steps on each side, more or less.
 You have to be able to have the space to lie down on the mat.

 💭 Is it necessary to have a mirror?
-Well, it help for self-correction, like we normally used in the studios I rented for my training.
-But it is not essential.
-If you have one of those mirrors that can be hung or supported on some side (like those of the closet), fine! - if not, you will develop another way to perceive and train your body.
+Well, it help for self-correction, but it is not essential.
+If you have one of those mirrors that can be hung or supported safe on some side (like those of the closet), probably it will help - if not, you will develop another way to perceive and train your body.